theobald-software/theobald-software.github.io/content/_en/board-connector/getting-started-table.md

 old_url: /BOARD-Connector-EN/default.aspx?pageid=table
 ---

-Please note that this chapter contains not only the details of the SAP table extraction with Table, but also is a general introduction to the ERPConnect.
+Please note that this chapter contains not only the details of the SAP table extraction with Table, but also is a general introduction to  the BOARD Connector.

 It is therefore a prerequisite for all subsequent chapters.